boyu-zhang-25/boyu-zhang-25.github.io/_portfolio/3-dpp-pruning.md

 <!-- This is an item in your portfolio.
 It can be have images or nice text.
 If you name the file .md, it will be parsed as markdown.
 If you name the file .html, it will be parsed as HTML.  -->

->Theoretical Machine Learning &rarr Statistical Mechanical Analysis.
+>Machine Learning --> Statistical Mechanical Analysis.

 - Deep learning architectures with a huge number of parameters are often compressed using pruning techniques to ensure computational efficiency of inference during deployment.
 Despite multitude of empirical advances, there is no theoretical understanding of the effectiveness of different pruning methods.
 We address this issue by setting up the problem in the statistical mechanics formulation of a teacher-student framework and deriving generalization error (GE) bounds of specific pruning methods.
 This theoretical premise allows comparison between pruning methods and we use it to investigate compression of neural networks via diversity-based pruning methods.